-Thus, Windows Update log files are no longer stored in the file %windir%\WindowsUpdate.log.
-Even though the file is still present in Windows root folder, it only says that the ETW format is used to collect logs now.
+Thus, Windows Update events are no longer written in real time to the %windir%\WindowsUpdate.log file.
+Even though the file is still present in the root of the Windows folder, it only says that the ETW format is now used to collect WU logs.

-- It reads the data from all .etl files
+- Reads the data from all .etl files;

 Open the log file using this PowerShell command: